Back to Blog

 Looker governance remains strong, but true no-prebuild self-serve is still hard in many deployments.
 It delivers consistency well, but implementation and maintenance costs are substantial.

-When evaluating NL layers in BI tools, the difference between a ChatGPT-style query layer and a real AI analytics agent matters for expectations.
+When evaluating NL layers in analytics tools, the difference between a ChatGPT-style query layer and a real AI analytics agent matters for expectations.

 Metabase - best for low-cost lightweight self-serve

-Best for: smaller teams that need practical BI access without enterprise overhead.
+Best for: smaller teams that need practical analytics access without enterprise overhead.

 Metabase is accessible and budget-friendly, and it works well for straightforward reporting needs.
 Complex cross-domain business questions still frequently require analyst intervention.